DfX-NYUAD/Corblivar/README.md

 **new feature: delay-aware voltage assignment, minor other updates and fixes**
 - added determination of delays, using Elmore delay for net and TSV delay, and module delays based on voltage assignment
-- added voltage-assignment handler: determines possible arrangments of voltage domains and selects the best-cost solutions
+- added voltage-assignment handler: determines possible arrangements of voltage domains and selects the best-cost solutions
 - added related contiguity analysis for modules/blocks
 - related update floorplanning flow